Pawtaprint/liftoff-assignments/P2-Project_Outline/README.md

 ### Features

-1)Inventory CRUD
+1. Inventory CRUD
-    a)Farmer can create, update and delete inventory items 2)Order CRUD
+    a)Farmer can create, update and delete inventory items
+2. Order CRUD
-    a)Farmer can create, update and delete orders they have received 3)Plant Schedule added to Calendar
+    a)Farmer can create, update and delete orders they have received
-    a)When orders are received the calendar updates with a planting schedule and delivery dates and daily schedule
+3. Plant Schedule added to Calendar a)When orders are received the calendar updates with a planting schedule and delivery dates and daily schedule

 *Potential

-4)User Login–role based access
+4. User Login–role based access
     a)Admin (farmer) gets access to all features through their login b)Employee gets access to calendar feature through their login
-5)	Customer CRUD
+5. Customer CRUD
     a)Farmer can create, update and delete customers